 Susan DeFreitas has never been able to choose between fantasy and reality, so she lives and writes in both.
 Born and raised in rural west Michigan, she spent fourteen years in the high country of Arizona before moving to Portland, Oregon, where she serves as an independent editor with Indigo Editing & Publications.
-She is the author of the novel Hot Season, which won a 2017 Gold IPPY Award, and a contributor at Litreactor.com; she has been publishing fiction, nonfiction, and poetry professionally since 2006.
+She is the author of the novel Hot Season, which won a 2017 Gold IPPY Award, and a contributor at Litreactor.com; she has been publishing fiction, nonfiction, and poetry since 2006.
 She enjoys mysterious books, strange weather, thinking machines, and sketchy characters.

 An author, editor, and educator, Susan DeFreitas’s fiction, nonfiction, and poetry has appeared in the Utne Reader, The Nervous Breakdown, Story Magazine, Southwestern American Literature, and Weber—The Contemporary West, along with more than twenty other journals and anthologies.
-She is the author of the novel Hot Season (Harvard Square Editions, 2016) which won the 2017 Gold IPPY Award for Best Fiction of the Mountain West, and the chapbook Pyrophitic (ELJ Publications, 2014).
+She is the author of the novel Hot Season (Harvard Square Editions, 2016) winner of the 2017 Gold IPPY Award for Best Fiction of the Mountain West, and the chapbook Pyrophitic (ELJ Publications, 2014).
 In 2014, her work was nominated for a Best of the Net award.

 A graduate of Prescott College for the Liberal Arts and the Environment, she has a background in marketing and publicity for green businesses, and from 2009 to 2012, she covered green technology for Earthtechling.
 Her creative work reflects on and incorporates themes related to the environment, sustainability, and the natural world.

 My father was born in Guyana; my mother was born in a small town near the coast of Lake Michigan.
-They met in the Caribbean, where they both worked on sailing ships, and moved to Hart, where both my mother and grandmother were born, and where I was as well.
+They met in the Caribbean, where they both worked on sailing ships, and moved to Hart, Michigan, where both my mother and grandmother were born, and where I was as well.

 Though my mother’s people were from West Michigan, I never quite felt like I fit in—in part because my dad was from a country whose name no one could pronounce, let alone find on a map.
-But the older I get, the more I see that growing up the way I did, with the same hundred people from kindergarten to graduation, in a little town that always feels like it’s thirty years behind the rest of the world, is a very special thing, and my love for the Upper Midwest and its people is reflected in many of my short stories.
+But the older I get, the more I see that growing up the way I did–with the same hundred people from kindergarten to graduation, in a little town that always feels like it’s thirty years behind the rest of the world–is a very special thing, and my love for the Upper Midwest and its people is reflected in many of my short stories.

 Naturally, the only thing I could do with any of this was to write stories.